Quirks of the Financial Aid Application: Answers to Some FAFSA FAQ

 Getting It Filed

 Just do it!
-We know it’s not fun, but $2.3 billion in free federal grant money went unclaimed in 2017 because students simply did not file the FAFSA (or did not finish filing it).
+We know it’s not fun, but over $3 billion in free federal Pell Grant money went unclaimed in 2021.
+Completing your FAFSA (on time and correctly!) can help to ensure you get the financial aid you deserve.
 The FAFSA goes “live” every October 1.
 Try to have it finished and filed by November 1 to have the best chance at financial aid.
 Be sure to file the FAFSA every year.

 Parents of incoming college freshmen, you should be aware that you do not have to wait until a student is finished submitting their college applications to complete the FAFSA.

 Some colleges require the CSS PROFILE application in addition to the FAFSA to qualify for institutional aid.
 (You can read more about that here.)
-This form takes significantly more time to complete and asks for much greater detail so be prepared.
+This form takes more time to complete, and asks for much greater detail, so be prepared.
 Most of these schools will also require you to submit additional documentation such as tax returns and statements for your accounts.

 Do not include foster children.
 You can include unborn children if they will be born before or during the award year.